strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ## 🚀 Part A: Create a new project with Strapi starters

 Strapi [starters](https://strapi.io/starters) are the fastest way to kickstart your project.
-They cover many use cases (blog, e-commerce solution, corporate website, portfolio) and integrate with various technologies (Next, Gridsome, Next, Nuxt).
+They cover many use cases (blog, e-commerce solution, corporate website, portfolio) and integrate with various technologies (Next, Gridsome, Nuxt).

 This quick start guide has been specifically tailored to use the [Next blog starter](https://strapi.io/starters/strapi-starter-next-js-blog).
 We highly recommend you to follow along with this starter.
 Once you get a better understanding of Strapi, you will be able to play with other starters on your own.